 Healthy snacks do far more than simply fill up a child’s stomach before school or an after-school activity.
 They also provide the nutrients your child needs in order to stay healthy, think clearly, and fully enjoy their day.

 Thankfully, healthy eating doesn’t have to be complicated.
-Here are 10 snacks that not only pack a nutritional punch but are also easy to grab at the last minute.
+Here are 10 healthy snack ideas that not only pack a nutritional punch but are also easy to grab at the last minute.

 Fruit is rich in vitamins and minerals, plus it’s a handy grab-and-go snack for kids.
 Grapes, strawberries, plums, apples, tangerines, and bananas are some great options to pick from.